Exercise and Sports: How Running Helps You Sleep Better

 What you require after a long run or an intense bodyweight training session is recovery: Your muscles need to rest now – and this is just as important for your desired training effect as the actual workout itself.

 The clock keeps ticking.
-Our thoughts keep racing.
-We lie in bed for hours and we simply can’t sleep… It’s really frustrating!
-There are times when deep sleep is more necessary than ever.
+Your thoughts keep racing.
+You lie in bed for hours and you simply can’t sleep… It’s really frustrating!
+There are days when enough sleep is more necessary than others.
 For example, when you are supposed to run a (half-)marathon the next day or you have an important meeting at work.

 - Dim the lights for a while before going to bed.
-This acts like the sun setting in your apartment, which makes you sleepy faster.
+This makes your body think the sun is setting, which makes you sleepy faster.